VerifiedInc/VerifiedInc.github.io/README.md

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

+#### Branching Scheme

+This repo is unique in that the `dev` branch is consider the primary branch.
+Thanks to the previous Github pages method of publishing we needed a branch for CI to push the build files to and then be deployed from.
+Now that we are using Vercel we no longer need said CI job that we manage.
+Please refer to the [Deployment](#deployment) section for more info.

+However, because of this characteristic, one should be creating their feature branch off of `dev` for local development.
+The PR will be open against `dev` and should be merged to `dev`.

 ### Build

 ```console